MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 The following fields are available:

-- **ClientId**  In the WU scenario, this will be the WU client ID that is passed to Setup.
-In Media setup, default value is Media360, but can be overwritten by the caller to a unique value.
+- **ClientId**  The client ID used by Windows Update.
-- **FlightId**  Unique identifier for each flight.
+- **FlightId**  The ID of each Windows Insider build the device received.
-- **InstanceId**  Unique GUID that identifies each instances of setuphost.exe.
+- **InstanceId**  A unique device ID that identifies each update instance.
 - **MitigationScenario**  The update scenario in which the mitigation was executed.
-- **MountedImageCount**  Number of mounted images.
+- **MountedImageCount**  The number of mounted images.
-- **MountedImageMatches**  Number of mounted images that were under %systemdrive%\$Windows.~BT.
+- **MountedImageMatches**  The number of mounted image matches.
-- **MountedImagesFailed**  Number of mounted images under %systemdrive%\$Windows.~BT that could not be removed.
+- **MountedImagesFailed**  The number of mounted images that could not be removed.
-- **MountedImagesRemoved**  Number of mounted images under %systemdrive%\$Windows.~BT that were successfully removed.
+- **MountedImagesRemoved**  The number of mounted images that were successfully removed.
-- **MountedImagesSkipped**  Number of mounted images that were not under %systemdrive%\$Windows.~BT.
+- **MountedImagesSkipped**  The number of mounted images that were not found.
-- **RelatedCV**  Correlation vector value generated from the latest USO scan.
+- **RelatedCV**  The correlation vector value generated from the latest USO scan.
 - **Result**  HResult of this operation.
 - **ScenarioId**  ID indicating the mitigation scenario.
 - **ScenarioSupported**  Indicates whether the scenario was supported.
 - **SessionId**  Unique value for each update attempt.
-- **UpdateId**  Unique ID for each Update.
+- **UpdateId**  Unique ID for each Windows Update.
 - **WuId**  Unique ID for the Windows Update client.

+## Windows Update Reserve Manager events

+### Microsoft.Windows.UpdateReserveManager.RemovePendingHardReserveAdjustment

+This event is sent when the Update Reserve Manager removes a pending hard reserve adjustment.

 ## Winlogon events